Bright lights across the colour spectrum

 01 What we’re looking for

-Professor Simon Rushton gives some top tips for the best chance of proposal acceptance at #VirtualBISA2025.
+Professor Juanita Elias gives some top tips for the best chance of proposal acceptance at #VirtualBISA2027, and invites submissions in innovative formats.

 02 How it works